In this complex, globalized, post 9/11 world, our operational partnerships have never been more important to our efforts to protect your communities.

 - To battle cyber crime, we have a number of key partnerships:

-- Our Cyber Crime Task Force in Buffalo brings together local, state, and federal experts to combat computer intrusions, viruses, and other cyber threats.
+- Our Cyber Task Force in Buffalo brings together local, state, and federal intelligence community experts to combat computer intrusions, viruses, and other cyber threats.

 - The Buffalo Division is also home to one of several Regional Computer Forensics Laboratories (RCFLs) across the country.
 RCFLs are one-stop, full-service forensics laboratories and training centers devoted to the examination of digital evidence in support of law enforcement investigations.
 The Western New York RCFL combines the talents and experience of federal, state, and local law enforcement officers and handles investigations such as of terrorism, child pornography, fraud, trade secret and intellectual property theft, and financial, property, cyber, and violent crimes.
 The duties of RCFL personnel includes seizing and collecting digital evidence at a crime scene, conducting an impartial examination of submitted computer evidence, and testifying as required.

-- The Buffalo InfraGard Chapter is the local arm a national information-sharing alliance between private industry, academia, and government focused on protecting critical national infrastructures in both the online and offline worlds.
+- The Buffalo InfraGard Chapter and Rochester InfraGard Chapter are local arms a national information-sharing alliance between private industry, academia, and government focused on protecting critical national infrastructures in both the online and offline worlds.

-- Buffalo’s Safe Streets Task Force—composed of local, state, and federal agencies—shares expertise and resources and uses a proactive, multi-agency coordinated approach to target, disrupt, and dismantle criminal enterprises such as violent street gangs.
+- Buffalo’s Safe Streets Task Force (SSTF)—composed of local, state, and federal agencies—shares expertise and resources and uses a proactive, multi-agency coordinated approach to target, disrupt, and dismantle criminal enterprises such as violent street gangs.